blaine-t/studors/src/routes/stucture.md

 about - List of what the app does and how it works

-mission - BS about why we do it
+mission - Why we do it

 contact - Email form to send a message to admins about an issue

-privacy - Information about what data is stored on the server and if it is optional

-tos - The terms of service (if there is any blame google for this entry)

 ## Admin